lphamjr/lphamjr.github.io/README.md

-# A collection of Tiddlywiki files for my own notes and documentation.
+# A collection of TiddlyWiki files for my own notes and documentation.

+Check out [TiddlyWiki](https://tiddlywiki.com/) for yourself.